jhassan12/Team2/Projects/P3/README.md

 To test this function, frame, pacman, and ghost objects were created.
 Ghost location was set to be one unit distance away from pacman's location and attack method is expected to return true.

+**eatCookie()** -> If the pacman is in the same location as a cookie then the cookie is removed from locations and field, the number of cookies is updated and the cookie component is returned.

+To test this function, the pacman is placed on a cookie.
+Pacman should successfully consume the first time, but fail to consume a second time at the same location (since the cookie will be gone after the first consume).